Your company lacks the time and resources to develop product and service solutions for living well across the lifespan.

 “I’ve been most surprised about the amount of amazing work that can get accomplished when working with a large, multi-disciplinary team.
 Working across projects makes you realize just how much room there is to learn and grow.
 It’s fun to flex your skills and see how they apply to different projects.”

 "My favorite memory from my time at Live Well is when I was chosen to travel to Seattle with the Live Well team in order to present the final concepts for the Boeing project, out of which one of my concepts was patented.
 This was a fantastic experience since I had the chance to culminate an entire semester of group work at Live Well and present our collective work to a highly specialized audience at Boeing’s headquarters.
 I also had a chance to tour their world-class facilities and learn more about their mission as a company."

 "Digital whiteboarding is the skill I will value most from Live Well, because it allows clients and teams into interactive spaces that make digital collaboration feel like physical collaboration.
 Live Well has stayed agile in design research and ideation by creating new techniques within these mediums.
 What I did not expect was how useful these tools still were during physical collaboration.
 It added an extra layer.
 I will be carrying the creative ways my co-workers and I have overcome this new era of work throughout my career.”

 Become the inspiration and provide guidance for multidisciplinary teams as they develop product, service, and system solutions for studio sponsors.

 Faculty cycles run on academic calendars.
-Applications for the 2020-2021 Academic Year and submissions are ongoing.
+Applications for the 2021-2022 Academic Year and applications are ongoing.